knative/docs/docs/install/operator/configuring-eventing-cr.md

 ## Configuring default broker class

 Knative Eventing allows you to define a default broker class when the user does not specify one.
 The operator ships with two broker classes: `ChannelBasedBroker` and `MTChannelBasedBroker`.
-The field `defaultBrokerClass` indicates which class to use; if empty, the `ChannelBasedBroker` will be used.
+The field `default-broker-class` indicates which class to use; if empty, the `ChannelBasedBroker` will be used.
 Here is an example specifying `MTChannelBasedBroker` as the default:

 ```